$15.2 Million Verdict

 Washington D.C.
 Personal Injury Lawyer

 Over the course of his career, personal injury attorney Paul Cornoni has dedicated his practice to helping families put their lives back together after tragic events.
 He works to secure substantial settlements and verdicts in complex claims involving automobile accidents, drowning, fires, product liability, medical malpractice, bus accidents and wrongful imprisonment.
-Additionally, he has also represented several successful car accident claims against ridesharing companies like Uber and Lyft.
-He recently obtained a favorable decision against Uber in the United States District Court for the District of Columbia, in the case of Search v.
-Uber.

 As a Washington DC and Maryland personal injury lawyer, Paul has litigated cases all over the Metro area.
 He has overseen many successful trials in the local and federal courts of the District of Columbia and Maryland, as well.
 He also routinely argues cases before the District of Columbia Court of Appeals, the Maryland Court of Special Appeals and the DC Federal Circuit.
 Several of his cases resulted in new legislation and decisions that continue to influence future personal injury claims.